aws-samples/aws-appsync-calorie-tracker-workshop/3_FRONTEND_APP/README.md

 ```

 Follow the onscreen questions.
+- Enter a name for the project: `Use Default or Enter a Name`
+- Enter a name for the environment: `Use Default`
 - Choose default editor: `Choose anything`
 - Choose the type of app that you're building: `javascript`
 - What javascript framework are you using: `vue`